📞 (951) 503-0206

 Argentine ant colonies in grove irrigation systems are massive—often millions of workers sustained by the permanent moisture supply.
 Residential treatment alone gets overwhelmed by the sheer volume of ant traffic from adjacent agricultural land.
 We create a treated buffer zone around your home using non-repellent products and maintain it more frequently than standard residential schedules.
 Quarterly service is the minimum effective frequency for grove-adjacent Fallbrook properties.

-Rural Property Spider and Scorpion Control
+Rural Property Spider Control

 Frequently Asked Questions